inet-framework/inet/doc/src/users-guide/ch-authors-guide.rst

 Do Not Repeat the Standard
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-When describing a module that implements protocol X, do not go into
+When describing a module that implements protocol X, avoid going into
-lengthy explanations of what protocol X does and how it works since
+lengthy explanations of how protocol X works or what it does since
-that is appropriately (and usually, much better) explained in the
+this is usually better explained in the
-specification or books on protocol X. It is OK to summarize the
+specification or books on protocol X. It is permissible to summarize the
-protocol’s goal and principles in a short paragraph though.
+protocol’s goal and principles in a short paragraph instead.

-In particular, do not describe the *format of the protocol messages.* It
+In particular, avoid describing the *protocol message format.* Although it
-may look nice and take up a lot of space, but the same information
+may look nice and take up a lot of space, the same information
-can probably be found in a myriad of places all over the internet.
+can probably be found in various places on the internet.

 .. _ug:sec:authorsguide:do-not-repeat-ned:

 Do Not Repeat NED
 ~~~~~~~~~~~~~~~~~

-Things like module parameters, gate names, emitted signals, and collected statistics are appropriately and formally part of the NED definitions, and there is no need to duplicate that information in this *Guide*.
+Module parameters, gate names, emitted signals, and collected statistics are formally part of the NED definitions, and there is no need to duplicate that information in this *Guide*.

-Detailed information on the module, such as *usage details* and the list of *implemented standards,* should be covered in the module’s NED documentation, not in this *Guide*.
+Detailed information about the module, such as *usage details* and the list of *implemented standards,* should be covered in the module’s NED documentation, not in this *Guide*.